wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 [wp_cart_display_product name="My Awesome Product" price="25.00" thumbnail="http://www.example.com/images/product-image.jpg" description="This is a short description of the product"]

 Simply replace the values with your product specific data

+= Using a compact shopping cart =

+Add the following shortcode where you want to show the compact shopping cart:

+[wp_compact_cart]

 = Using Shipping =